 The agreements with Mr. Kayne and Mr. Calabrigo provide that if, during a period commencing on a change in control of the Company and ending eighteen (18) months later, the senior executive's employment is terminated or he is constructively dismissed, the senior executive may elect to accept either a salary continuation or a lump sum payment.
-In either case, the senior executive will be entitled to a severance payment equal to twenty-four (24) months salary, a percentage of annual base salary equal to the target bonus for that period and a pro-rated bonus for the year in which his or her employment ceased (including target bonuses under the Company's CSIP, but not including the LTIP or Bridge Plan), and in the case of the salary continuation, certain continued benefits.
+In either case, the senior executive will be entitled to a severance payment equal to twenty-four (24) months salary, a percentage of annual base salary equal to the target bonus for that period and a pro-rated bonus for the year in which his or her employment ceased (including target bonuses under the PSP), and in the case of the salary continuation, certain continued benefits.